 Near Wayan in Caribou County, Idaho — The American West (Mountains)

 Other nearby markers.
-At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
-Cariboo Mountain (within shouting distance of this marker); Grays Lake Valley (within shouting distance of this marker); Henry-Chester Country Store (approx. Tincup Creek (approx. 9.6 miles away); China Hat Geological Site (approx. 14.3 miles away).
+At least 5 other markers are within 15 miles of this marker Grays Lake Valley (here, next to this marker); John Grey (within shouting distance of this marker); Henry-Chester Country Store (approx. 9.1 miles away); Tincup Creek (approx. 9.6 miles away); China Hat Geological Site (approx. 14.3 miles away).

 Credits.
 This page was last revised on July 23, 2017.
-This page originally submitted on July 23, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 187 times since then and 52 times this year.
-Photos: 1, 2, 3, 4. submitted on July 23, 2017, by Barry Swackhamer of San Jose, California.
+It was originally submitted on July 23, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 405 times since then and 80 times this year.
+Photos: 1, 2. submitted on July 23, 2017, by Barry Swackhamer of Brentwood, California.